chuck1/chuck1.github.io/pages/encyclopedia/mathematics/graph_theory/Algorithms/CyclesInUndirectedGraph/index.md

 This algorithm uses temporary orienting of edges.
 The stack is a ordered list of edges to which one can add and remove edges from either end.

-{{{
     function cycles(v0)
         for each edge e connected to v0 and not in the stack v1 is the other vertex of e orient e and put in on the bottom of the stack

             if v1 has not been used as the starting vertex yet if the first and last vertices in e are equal save the stack as a cycle
                 else
                     call cycles(v1)

             pop e from the bottom of the stack

     for each vertex v
         begin with an empty stack
         call cycles(v)
-}}}

 I believe this will identify all cycles of a particular definition but I do not have a proof.
-Calling {{{cycles(v)}}} can find all cycles containing the vertex {{{v}}}.
+Calling *cycles(v)* can find all cycles containing the vertex *v*.
-So from the outer iteration, where we call {{{cycles}}} for each vertex in the graph, we can ignore cycles in subsequent calls that would contain any vertex that has already been used as the starting vertex of {{{cycles}}}.
+So from the outer iteration, where we call *cycles* for each vertex in the graph, we can ignore cycles in subsequent calls that would contain any vertex that has already been used as the starting vertex of *cycles*.